 - Authority to access financial and other assets with very few questions asked and without having to go to court.

-Nina graduated with a B.S. degree from Arizona State University in 1983 and a J.D. in 1986.
-She is a member of WealthCounsel, ElderCounsel, the National Association of Elder Law Attorneys, and the National Care Planning Council.
+I graduated with a B.S. degree from Arizona State University in 1983 and a J.D. in 1986.
+I am a member of WealthCounsel, ElderCounsel, the National Association of Elder Law Attorneys, and the National Care Planning Council.

 You can read more about Brian's and Nina's exploits here.